Back to: ASP.NET Core Tutorials For Beginners and Professionals

 How to Configure Default Page in ASP.NET Core:

-As we are going to discuss everything from scratch, let us create a new ASP.NET Core Empty Application.
-To create a new Empty ASP.NET Core Web Application, open Visual Studio 2022 and click on the Create a new project tab as shown in the image below.
+As we discuss everything from scratch, let’s create a new empty ASP.NET Core Web Application.
+To do so, open Visual Studio 2022 and click the Create a new project tab, as shown in the image below.

-Once you click on the Next button, it will open the Additional Information window.
-Here, you need to select .NET 6.0 as the Framework.
-You also need to check the Configure for HTTPS and Do not use top-level statements check boxes, and finally, click on the Create button as shown in the below image.
+Once you click on the Next button, the following Additional Information window will open.
+Here, you need to select .NET 8 as the Framework, check the Configure for HTTPS and Do not use top-level statements check boxes, and finally, click the Create button, as shown in the image below.

-That’s it.
-Once you click on the Create Button, the project is going to be created with the Empty template.
+Once you click the Create Button, the Empty template will create the project.
 With the Empty project template by default, you will not find the wwwroot folder.
 The project structure of the ASP.NET Core Web Application with the Empty Project template is shown below.

 Adding HTML Page within the wwwroot Folder in ASP.NET Core Application:

-Once you add the HTML Page within the wwwroot folder, your project folder structure should look as shown below.
+Once you add the HTML Page within the wwwroot folder, your project folder structure should look like the one below.

-Now, open the index.html file, which is present inside the wwwroot folder, and then copy and paste the following code into it.
+Now, open the index.html file inside the wwwroot folder and copy and paste the following code.

 <!DOCTYPE html> <html> <head> <meta charset="utf-8" /> <title></title> </head> <body> <h1> This is Index HTML File</h1> </body> </html>

-In order to serve the static files in ASP.NET Core Web Applications, we need to use the UseStaticFiles Middleware Component in the Request Processing Pipeline.
-So, let us modify the Main Method of the Program class as shown below to use the UseStaticFiles Middleware Component.
+To serve static files in ASP.NET Core Web Applications, we need to use the UseStaticFiles Middleware Component in the Request Processing Pipeline.
+So, let us modify the Program class, as shown below, to use the UseStaticFiles Middleware Component.

 Now run the application and navigate to the URL: http://localhost:<portnumber>/index.html, and you will see the expected output coming from the static Index.html file, as shown in the image below.

-Now, if you remove index.html from the URL or navigate to the base URL, then the request is going to be handled by the terminating middleware, which is registered using the Run method that the default request is going to be served by the Run method as shown in the below image.
+Suppose we remove index.html from the URL or navigate to the base URL.
+In that case, the Terminal Middleware component will handle the request, which is registered using the Run Extension method.
+The Run Extension method will serve the default request, as shown in the image below.

-But what we want is, when we navigate to the base URL as shown above, we want our index.html page to serve the request.
-We need to set the index.html page as our default page.
+But we want our index.html page to serve the request when we navigate to the base URL, as shown above.
+We need to set this page as our default page.

 Setting the Default Page in ASP.NET Core Application:

-Most Web Applications have a default page such as index.htm(l) or default.htm(l) as their startup page as it is easy to remember.
-This is the Web Page that is going to be displayed when a user visits the root URL of that application.
-For example, if you have a page with the name index.html and want that page to be your default page whenever any user visits your root URL, that page should be displayed.
+Most Web Applications have a default page, such as index.html or default.html, as their startup page, as it is easy to remember.
+This Page will be displayed when a user visits the application’s root URL (e.g., https://yoursite.com).
+For example, if you have a page named index.html and want that page to be your default page, whenever any user visits your application root URL, that page should be displayed.
+In ASP.NET Core, we can specify this default page using the UseDefaultFiles middleware.

 namespace FirstCoreWebApplication { public class Program { public static void Main(string[] args) { var builder = WebApplication.CreateBuilder(args); var app = builder.Build(); //Setting the Default Files app.UseDefaultFiles(); //Adding Static Files Middleware Component to serve the static files app.UseStaticFiles(); //Adding Another Middleware Component to the Request Processing Pipeline app.Run(async (context) => { await context.Response.WriteAsync("Request Handled and Response Generated"); }); //This will Run the Application app.Run(); } } }